owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ``occ`` has three commands for managing files in ownCloud::

  files
+  files:checksums:verify     Get all checksums in filecache and compares them by
-  files:cleanup              Deletes orphaned file cache entries. files:scan                 Rescans the filesystem. files:transfer-ownership   All files and folders are moved to another
+                             recalculating the checksum of the file. files:cleanup              Deletes orphaned file cache entries. files:scan                 Rescans the filesystem. files:transfer-ownership   All files and folders are moved to another